thaliaarchi/omniwsa/docs/drafts/byte_trie.md

 # Byte trie

-Problem: Keywords in the Palaiologos dialect are not necessarily delimited by spaces and need to be lexed by matching iteratively longer chunks until a keyword is identified.
+Problem: Keywords in the Iczelia dialect are not necessarily delimited by spaces and need to be lexed by matching iteratively longer chunks until a keyword is identified.
 This is the same problem as with lexing a fixed number of strings to Whitespace tokens.

 This is well suited for a trie.
 It would have branches, which have 2 to 256 children, and leaves, which have the tail of the key and the corresponding data.